FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/dsa-reduces-decentralized-storage-costs-by-40-percent.md

 related_article_1: content/blog/posts/introducing-the-decentralized-storage-alliance.en.md
 ---

-_This is a cross-post from the Decentralized Storage Alliance (DSA) – [original article](https://dsalliance.io/resources/blog/dsa-launches-golden-gate-upgrade-reducing-decentralized-storage-costs-by-40-percent)._
+_This is a cross-post from the Decentralized Storage Alliance (DSA); the original article was previously published on their website._

 **Sealing Optimizations Release (GA) open sourced and ready for testing.**